Catalog: Dutchess BOCES (Web Registration)

 Dutchess BOCES is an approved Sponsor of Continuing Teacher and Leader Education (CTLE) pursuant to Section 80-6 of the Regulations of the Commissioner of Education.

-67. Middle School Librarians' Roundtable: Fostering Support and Regional Mentorship for New Librarians
+38. Middle and High School Librarians' Roundtable: Fostering Support and Regional Mentorship for New Librarians

 Program: School Library System